transparentlyai/wikigit/README.md

 - **Git-Backed Storage**: All articles stored as markdown files with automatic git commits
 - **Full-Text Search**: Powered by Whoosh for fast, relevant search results
-- **Rich Markdown Editor**: MDXEditor with syntax highlighting, tables, and more
+- **Rich Markdown Editor**: CodeMirror 6 with syntax highlighting, tables, and more
 - **Hierarchical Organization**: Organize articles into directories and subdirectories
 - **Metadata Tracking**: Automatic frontmatter with author, timestamps, and version info
 - **Wikipedia-Inspired UI**: Clean, familiar interface optimized for reading and navigation